jupyter-book/jupyter-book/docs/advanced/sphinx.md

 ### Local Sphinx Extensions

-As detailed in its documentation, [Sphinx is able to use local extensions](https://www.sphinx-doc.org/en/master/development/tutorials/helloworld.html#using-the-extension) by adding additional directories to the [Python path](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH).
+[Sphinx is able to use local extensions](https://www.sphinx-doc.org/en/master/development/tutorials/helloworld.html#using-the-extension) by adding additional directories to the [Python path](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH).
 At present, this functionality is not available within Jupyter Book.

-However, this limitation can be circumvented if one installs their Sphinx extension locally using `pip`.
+However, you can use a local Sphinx extension by using `pip` and installing the package locally.
+Below we'll document how you can create a local `pip`-installable Sphinx extension.

 First, write a minimal `setup.py` as follows:

 ```python
 from setuptools import setup